Report Viewer

 The COPM has been well-established in adult and pediatric clinical samples (Cup et al., 2003; Dedding et al., 2004; Eyssen et al., 2005; Cusick 2006).
 Although it was adapted for very young children (Cusick et al., 2007), the COPM focuses assessment of performance in self-care, productivity and leisure (Law et al., 1990).
 The COPM has been used in SCI studies, several of which demonstrated its responsiveness to change (Mulcahey et al., 1995; Wangdell & Friden, 2010)

-Administration: Time to administer is 10-20 minutes, no equipment is required, training can be conducted by reading an article/manual.
+Administration: The COPM is typically administered by an Occupational Therapist to either the participant or caregiver responding on the participant's behalf.
+Time to administer is 10-20 minutes, no equipment is required, training can be conducted by reading an article/manual.

 References

 Law M, Baptiste S, McColl M, Opzoomer A, Polatajko H, Pollock N. The Canadian occupational performance measure: an outcome measure for occupational therapy.
 Can J Occup Ther.
-1990;57(2):82-87.
+1990 Apr;57(2):82-7.

 Bickes MB, Deloache SN, Dicer JR, Miller SC.
 Effectiveness of Experiential and Verbal Occupational Therapy Groups in a Community Mental Health Setting.
 Occup Ther Mental Health.
 2001;17(1):51-72.